SWAN-Climate

 - Research objectives:

-- 1) Provide a comprehensive literature review of urban blue space usage, including their types, kinds of activities they support, and groups utilizing these spaces for fulfilling various needs.
+- 1) Provide a comprehensive literature review of urban blue space usage, including types of spaces, types of data and indicators used to understand their use patterns, and groups utilizing these spaces.

 - 3) Identify the motivations, constraints, and resulting negotiated usage of urban blue spaces by various user groups.